 oil on canvas, 36” x 60”

-I forged a connection to the Canadian west coast in 2016 with a kayaking trip to Haida Gwaii - a place where people, story, and land are inseparable.
-In seeking the counsel of nature and advice from the wise souls I got to know along the way, my personal journey in Haida Gwaii (re)connected me with a deep place of origin.
+I forged a connection to the Canadian West Coast in 2016 with a kayaking trip to Haida Gwaii - a place where people, story, and land are inseparable.
+In seeking the counsel of nature and advice from the wise souls I got to know, my journey in Haida Gwaii (re)connected me with a deep place of origin.
 I discovered that the greatest hope lies in rethinking how we perceive our relationship with the natural world and the myriad creatures, including us humans, dependent on it for survival.
-Since then, I travelled repeatedly to the wild Pacific west coast of Vancouver Island.
-These western inspired paintings transpose the beauty of ecological diversity found in the old growth forests and along the intertidal zone.
+Since then, I traveled repeatedly to the wild Pacific west coast of Vancouver Island.
+These Western-inspired paintings transpose the beauty of ecological diversity found in the old-growth forests and along the intertidal zone.
 They are landscapes of adaptation and resilience – geophysical spaces on the knife’s edge.

 pastel on paper, 18” x 27”